RaceOsuna/rancid_tomatillos/README.md

 ## Contributing

-Contributions to the Movie Rating React App are welcome!
+Contributions to the Rancid Tomatillos React App are welcome!
 If you encounter any issues, have ideas for new features, or want to contribute code, please follow these steps:

 1. Fork the repository and create a new branch for your contribution.